KMoszczyc/Cats-n-Dogs-Classsification/README.md

 # Cats-n-Dogs-Classsification
-Example cat's and dogs classificator with Tensorflow Keras with data from https://www.kaggle.com/c/dogs-vs-cats.
+Example cat's and dogs image classifier with Tensorflow Keras and with data from https://www.kaggle.com/c/dogs-vs-cats.
 Dataset includes 25K labeled images of dogs and cats and 25k unlabeled for testing.

 Model with pretrained VGG-16: